DeepSportradar/cricket-bowl-release-challenge/README.md

 python main.py --epochs 50
 ```

-## Data

-Data have been annotated internally by Sportradar.
-We are preparring to make them publicly available and these operations will take approximately two weeks to complete.

 ## Submission on EvalAI
 Submit your result through the [challenge page on the EvalAI platform](https://eval.ai/web/challenges/challenge-page/2077/overview).